-Indeed, so popular was the book – nominated for Booker Prize – that a follow-up, Why Come to Slaka? – a spoof travel guide and phrase book – was published in 1986.
+So popular was Rates of Exchange – nominated for Booker Prize – that a follow-up, Why Come to Slaka? – a spoof travel guide and phrase book – was published in 1986.
 It is now sadly out of print.

-Rates of Exchange, almost 40 years since it was first published, most certainly is not.
+Rates of Exchange, almost 40 years since it was first published, and 20 years since Bradbury died, most certainly is not.